 The hugely respected Ghanaian artist Ablade Glover established this renowned arts venue, which has become one of the most important of its kind in Ghana.
 There are three expansive floors of art displayed in cool marble galleries.
-Also on show are full-sized coffins in the shapes of crabs, running shoes and eagles.
+Check out the full-sized coffins in the shapes of crabs, running shoes and eagles.
 Everything is for sale.
 There’s a lovely pool out the back.

 Ghana is full of amazing places.
 We are happy to recommend you nice places and help you organize your trip!

 We are the managers of ViaVia Accra and were born and raised in the Netherlands.
 We first moved to Ghana in the nineties and fell in love with her culture and people.
 Living with our two young children, we felt that the public school system could use some improvement.
 That is why we initiated the AMO Programme, a small factory that focusses on making local educational materials.
 Local being the key word, local wood, local products, local labour and embedded in local schools.